havrak/DotFiles/README.md

 # GNU/LINUX Dotfiles

-In this repository are my personal dotfiles used on my HP Elitebook 8740p, but all dotfiles should work fine across different devices.
+In this repository are my personal dotfiles used on my laptop and desktop (does not work out of the box for desktop, needs few changes inn configs - polybar, i3).
 Configs are used on Antergos, but i don't think using them on any other distro would be a problem.
-All configs use termite as default terminal emulator.
+All configs use termite as default terminal emulator, which is hardcoded so changing $TERMINAL variable wont do much.

 # Programs that have configs in this repo
 + i3-gaps
 + vim
-+ powerline-shell
 + polybar
 + termite
 + bash